 Active Minds – A resource that helps those with mental health issues, focusing on college students.

 Calm List of Free Resources – Due to the rising stress and anxiety levels the uncertainty of the current situation brings, the Calm app (a meditation app that has free lessons) has complied a list of free meditation and relaxation resources.

 Fitness @ Home

-State Parks, Trails and Forest – Currently all State Parks, Trails and Forests are open free to the public.
-The DNR only asks that you keep up safe public distancing, be only in groups of 10 people or less and maintain your personal hygiene.
+State Parks, Trails and Forest – Currently most State and County Parks, Trails and Forests are open to the public.
+Rules and regulations for visiting can be seen here.
+The DNR only asks that you keep up safe public distancing and keep the areas clean.
 Preferably stick to parks within your communities and stay as close to home as possible.
-But if you want to go on a solo hike as the weather gets better, go ahead.

 Nike Training Club – “NTC provides free workouts for everything from bodyweight-only sessions, invigorating yoga classes, targeted training programs, and full-equipment home workouts for all fitness levels.”
 The Premium app is currently free until further notice.

 Fitness Blender – Fitness Blender offers “hundreds of free, full-length workout videos, the most affordable and effective workout programs on the web, meal plans, and helpful health, nutrition and fitness information.”
 They do have a paid membership portion that adds customized workouts and fitness trackers, but the majority of their services are free.